 This is one of the best parts of wedding planning.
 You get to organise cake tastings for yourself and try all the delicious options you have for your wedding cake.
 This is particularly fun when you have a sweet tooth.
 Just make sure you don't bring too many people along, as this is one of those situations where too many cooks will probably spoil the broth.
 Taste is very subjective so you might want to just keep this for you and your fiancé

 Talk to your chosen baker before you book them about the delivery plan.
 How is it going to get to the reception?
 Does it need much assembly?
 Will the delivery cost extra?
-You don't want to have your baker chosen and even your cake before your realise that they your reception is outside their delivery range or that it's not included.
+You don't want to have your baker picked and even your cake before you realise that your reception is outside their delivery range or that it's not included.

 With your cake all ready to go, it's time to display it at your wedding.
 Consider your wedding cake to be a centrepiece and give it pride of place in the reception room on your big day.